DominikThomas/SimulaVit/Docs/PopulationStateMigrationPlan.md

 - **HotLoop heavy** -> do **Jobs/Burst**.
 - **Simulation light but frame heavy** -> do **render optimization**.
 - **Spiky remove/spawn costs** -> do **lifecycle ownership cleanup**.

+## Layer-awareness extension (new)

+With introduction of ocean layers, agent state must include:

+- `layerIndex`
+- `preferredLayerIndex`

+All systems operating on spatial locality (movement, steering, predation) must consider (cell, layer) instead of cell alone.

+This does not change the migration strategy, only extends the SoA schema.